Generalization Performance of Empirical Risk Minimization on Over-parameterized Deep ReLU Nets: Related Work and Discussions

-In this paper, we provide an affirmative answer to the first question in Introduction via providing several examples for perfect global minima of (\ref{target-optimization}).
-From our proof, it is easy to check that there are infinitely many such perfect global minima.
-It would be interesting to study the distribution of these perfect global minima and design feasible schemes to find out them.
-We will keep in studying this topic to present answers to questions 2) and 3) in Introduction.
+In summary, we provide an affirmative answer to { Problem \ref{prob:1} via providing several examples for perfect global minima of (\ref{target-optimization}).} { It would be interesting to study the distribution of these perfect global minima and design feasible schemes to find them.
+We will keep in studying this topic and consider these two more challenging problems.}